navikt/aksel/.github/PULL_REQUEST_TEMPLATE.md

 - Check that only needed components and types are exported from `@navikt/core/react/src/index.ts`
 - Add JSDoc to component (see other components for reference)
 - Create storybook-stories for relevant component variations and compositions.
 Stories are used for [visual regression testing](https://www.chromatic.com/docs/), so make sure they are complete.
 - Is the component sufficiently complex to warrant tests?
-Add some unit-tests for jest.
+Add some unit-tests for vitest.

 #### Component-updates 🎉